RISE Sleep Tracker

 You can learn more about how much sleep you need here.

-RISE app screenshot showing how much sleep debt you need
+RISE app screenshot showing your sleep need

-The RISE app can work out how much sleep debt you have.
+RISE tells you how much sleep you need.

 Plus, research suggests we are largely unaware of the increasing declines in cognitive performance we get from sleep loss.